 Whether in recruitment or creative workflows, AI should elevate rather than exclude talent.
 From image creation to CV scanning, AI is becoming an essential professional tool.
 Let’s make sure it’s used ethically, effectively, and inclusively.

 Future-proof your workforce and ensure AI works for everyone.
-Register your interest now for Creative Access’s Inclusive AI training and contact info@creativeaccess.org.uk.
+Find out more and sign up for Creative Access’s Inclusive AI training today.

 Mary Stone, Arts Professional, reports on, ‘Privately educated hold top jobs at third of highest-funded NPOs’ and quotes Creative Access CEO, Mel Rodrigues.